heritage-happenings/heritage-happenings.github.io/nathaniel-thomas-coulson.md

 Currently location of Chibi Chan Preschool

-## Flickr photo: Crocker Old People's Home on Pine Street
+## Flickr.com photo: Crocker Old People's Home on Pine Street

 _A tip of the hat to Jean Fowler for noting the following_